maxsundell/maxsundell.se/_posts/2025-12-20-createmobileconfig.md

 ![Upload the .mobileconfig and assign groups in Intune]({{ '/assets/img/posts/2025-12-20-createmobileconfig/4.png' | relative_url }})

 ## Bonus tip: Use local preference manifests
 Sometimes the [ProfileManifests](https://github.com/DigiDNA/ProfileManifests){:target="_blank" rel="noopener noreferrer"} repo may be out of date.
-If you want to create a `.mobileconfig` using local preference manifests, you can set a custom override.
+If you want to create a `.mobileconfig` using a local preference manifest, you can set a custom override.

-1. Go to iMazing Profile Editor → Settings… in the menu bar.
+1. Go to **iMazing Profile Editor → Settings…** in the menu bar.
-2. Go to Manifests → Local folder for custom and override preference manifests → Choose…
+2. Go to **Manifests → Local folder for custom and override preference manifests → Choose…**
 3. Select the folder where you’ll store your custom preference manifest overrides.
 4. Place your `.plist` preference manifests in the chosen folder. iMazing will automatically match the app based on the application domain in the file name.